Semipositivity theorems for moduli problems: Introduction

-Although we do not know what is the best formulation of the semipositivity theorem for moduli problems, we think Theorem \ref{key} will be one of the most fundamental results for application to Koll\'ar's projectivity criterion for moduli spaces.
-We prove Theorem \ref{main} by using Theorem \ref{key}.
-By the same proof as that of Theorem \ref{main}, we obtain a generalization of Theorem \ref{main}, which contains both Theorem \ref{main} and Theorem \ref{key}.
+Although we do not know what is the best formulation of the semipositivity theorem for moduli problems, we think Theorem \ref{ff-thm1.9} will be one of the most fundamental results for application to Koll\'ar's projectivity criterion for moduli spaces.
+We can prove Theorem \ref{ff-thm1.7} by using Theorem \ref{ff-thm1.9}.
+By the same proof as that of Theorem \ref{ff-thm1.7}, we obtain a generalization of Theorem \ref{ff-thm1.7}, which implies both Theorems \ref{ff-thm1.7} and \ref{ff-thm1.9}.

-\begin{thm} Let $X$ be an equi-dimensional variety which satisfies Serre's $S_2$ condition and is Gorenstein in codimension one.
+\begin{thm}[Semipositivity theorem II] Let $X$ be an equidimensional variety which satisfies Serre's $S_2$ condition and is normal crossing in codimension one.
 Let $f:X\to C$ be a projective surjective morphism onto a smooth projective curve $C$ such that every irreducible component of $X$ is dominant onto $C$.
 Let $D$ be a reduced Weil divisor on $X$ such that no irreducible component of $D$ is contained in the singular locus of $X$.
-Assume that there exists a non-empty Zariski open set $U$ of $C$ such that $(f^{-1}(U), D|_{f^{-1}(U)})$ is a semi log canonical pair.
-Then $f_*\omega_{X/C}(D)$ is semipositive.
+Assume that there exists a non-empty Zariski open set $U$ of $C$ such that $(f^{-1}(U), D|_{f^{-1}(U)})$ is a semi-log-canonical pair.
+Then $f_*\omega_{X/C}(D)$ is nef.